4-HO-DiPT: Pharmacodynamics

 4-HO-DiPT acts as an agonist of serotonin receptors, including the serotonin 5-HT_{2A} and 5-HT_{2B} receptors.
 It may also act as a serotonin reuptake inhibitor, although its potency is variable across studies.
 The drug appears to activate the serotonin 5-HT_{2C} receptor with low potency and much lower than for the serotonin 5-HT_{2A} receptor.
 However, in another study, it was only about 2.5-fold more potent as an agonist of the serotonin 5-HT_{2A} receptor relative to the serotonin 5-HT_{2C} receptor.
 The drug activates other serotonin receptors with lower potency as well.
 Unlike many other tryptamines, 4-HO-DiPT is not a ligand of the rodent trace amine-associated receptor 1 (TAAR1).

 The drug has been found to produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 In addition, it has fully efficacious anti-inflammatory effects in preclinical research.
-4-HO-DiPT has also been found to produce anxiolytic effects in rodents.
+4-HO-DiPT has also been found to produce enhance fear extinction and produce anxiolytic-like effects in rodents.